Benefits of a relaxing massage

 The stress response can also be turned off with a massage.
 Slow, sweeping massage strokes encourage the body to unwind completely.
 To maximise the effects of your massage, add some deep breathing, your preferred playlist, and scented candles.

-If you have a health condition and you’re not sure about booking a massage, consult your GP for advice beforehand.
+If you have a health condition and you're unsure whether to book, check with your GP first.